-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Laboratory tests Other diagnostic tests (such as ultrasounds, electrocardiograms, electroencephalograms) There is no coinsurance, copayment, or deductible for Medicare-covered services.
+Services that are covered for you What you must pay when you get these services Individual and group therapyToxicology testing Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Laboratory tests Other diagnostic tests (such as ultrasounds, electrocardiograms, electroencephalograms) There is no coinsurance, copayment, or deductible for Medicare-covered services.
 Radiation (radium and isotope) therapy including technician materials and supplies.
 You pay a \$40 copay per visit for Medicare-covered therapeutic radiology services.
 Prior authorization is required.
 If these services are performed during a physician's office visit you do not have to pay the therapeutic radiology copay.
 Prior authorization is required.
-Thor authorization is required.
 Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Blood - including storage and administration.
 There is no coinsurance, copayment, or deductible for Medicare-covered services and supplies.
 Sleep studies There is no coinsurance, copayment, or deductible for Medicare-covered sleep studies in your home.
 Prior authorization is required.
 You pay a \$100 copay per visit for Medicare-covered sleep studies in an outpatient facility setting.
 Prior authorization is required.
-Other outpatient diagnostic tests, including but not limited to: Ultrasounds There is no coinsurance, copayment, or deductible for Medicare-covered ultrasounds.
-You pay a \$150 copay per visit for other Medicare-covered services.